tuna-f1sh/minnow/README.md

 Here is a quick video showing basic usage: https://youtu.be/QQiKsJ13bL0

+**Note** the target device must be designed to enable DAM mode following the USB specification and Minnow DAM USB-C connections.
+I have made an example board that does this, see below.

 ## Cable

 If a cable is required between Minnow and the device (TS), the cable needs to be a **complete USB-C extension cable** with all [Alternate Mode](https://en.wikipedia.org/wiki/USB-C#Alternate_Mode) wires.
 USB 3.1+, DisplayPort, Thunderbolt and HDMI rated cables _should_ include these.
 Here are a couple: [usb-c-extension-cable-for-raspberry-pi-4](https://thepihut.com/products/usb-c-extension-cable-for-raspberry-pi-4) or [Tripp Lite U421-20N-G2](https://www.digikey.ch/en/products/detail/tripp-lite/U421-20N-G2/16161593).